Viktor Johansson: Stoke City

 Johansson joined Stoke City on 18 May 2024, signing a three-year contract for an undisclosed fee.
 Johansson played in all 46 of Stoke's Championship matches in 2024–25, as they avoided relegation on the final day of the season, finishing in 18th.
 His performances during the season saw him named as player of the year.
+In 2025–26, Johansson, was an ever-present up until he dislocated his shoulder playing against Sheffield United on 29 December 2025.
+After undergoing surgery he made his first-team return for the season finale against Bristol City.

+On 1 May 2026, Johansson signed a new four-year deal with Stoke.
+Johansson took over as club captain ahead of the 2026–27 season.

 International career

 Johansson has represented Sweden at under-17, under-19 and under-21 youth levels.
 In March 2023, he received his first call-up to the Swedish senior national team for the UEFA Euro 2024 qualifying matches against Belgium and Azerbaijan.
 Johansson received his first cap for Sweden when he came on at half time against Moldova in October 2023.

+He was named in the Sweden squad for the 2026 FIFA World Cup.